The Curious Incident of the dog in the Night-time

 Father was standing in the corridor.
 He held up his right hand and spread his fingers out in a fan.
 I held up my left hand and spread my fingers out in a fan and we made our fingers and thumbs touch each other.
 We do this because sometimes Father wants to give me a hug, but I do not like hugging people, so we do this instead, and it means that he loves me.

 I get where she’s coming from.
-The language does seem a bit too simple, but I felt it was the right touch given the nature of the book, and in fact I was probably moved a lot more by his unemotional writing style, than I would have been if this had been expressed differently.
+The language does seem a bit too simple, but I felt it was the right touch given the nature of the book, and I was probably moved a lot more by his unemotional writing style than I would have been if this had been expressed differently.

-I found myself in tears near the end of the book when Christopher achieves all that he has set out to do – investigate the mystery, travel on his own, and ace the A-levels.
+I found myself in tears near the end of the book when Christopher achieved all that he had set out to do—investigate the mystery, travel on his own, and ace the A-levels.
 It was really heart-warming.
-In the end, he gains so much in self-confidence when he realizes that he can do anything.
+In the end, he gains so much self-confidence when he realizes that he can do anything.

 And I know I can do this because I went to London on my own, and because I solved the mystery of Who Killed Wellington?
 And I found my mother and I was brave and I wrote a book and that means I can do anything.

-Overall, this is a book that I loved.
-I loved how the book depicted the world through the lens of a boy like Christopher.
-This is the first book I read that’s written from such a unique perspective, and I’d like to read more about autistic kids – fiction, non-fiction, whatever.
+Overall, I loved this book.
+I loved how it depicted the world through the lens of a boy like Christopher.
+This is the first book I read that’s written from such a unique perspective, and I’d like to read more about autistic kids – fiction, nonfiction, whatever.
 Do you have any recommendations for me?

 Join the Conversation